florianbrinkmann/lazy-loading-responsive-images/readme.txt

 There is a textarea in the plugin settings where you can insert custom settings for the lazysizes config.

 == Changelog ==

+= 8.1.2 – 14.04.2024 =

+Tested with WordPress 6.5.

+**Fixed**

+- Updated `mastermind/html5` dependency to latest version, which fixes a PHP deprecation notice.

 = 8.1.1 – 20.12.2022 =